Internationalization of EthHub

 The purpose of Ethereum is to be a decentralized network that is open to anyone to use, build upon, develop, and maintain.
 Currently, nearly all documentation and resources for Ethereum are written in English.
 In order for the Ethereum community to become truly global, it needs to become more accessible to those who do not speak English.
 EthHub can play a vital role in this process.
 This page was created to plan the roadmap for translating EthHub into multiple languages.

-A working group has been formed to tackle this task.
 If you are interested in helping, please join the EthHub Discord and request to join the group.

 Funding would be necessary to incentivize and compensate the translators.